ninjacom/100-days-of-code/r1-log.md

 ### R1D4
 Had quite a workout with arrays in JS (map, sort, and reduce), and positioned items in CSS Grid using only numbers (no px, fr, or any other suffix).

+### R1D5
+Practiced JS changes to CSS Flexbox, and grid template areas in CSS Grid.
+Seems like CSS Grid is a bit more versatile than Flexbox and Bootstrap.